IGNF/myria3d/docs/source/background/general_design.md

 Here are a few challenges relative to training 3D segmentation models for Aerial High Density Lidar, and the strategies we adopt in Myria3D in order to face them.

+## Model should be fast, performant, and practical

+**Situation**:
+- Since the seminal PointCloud architecture [[Qi 2016](https://arxiv.org/abs/1612.00593)] and the later [[PointNet++](https://arxiv.org/abs/1706.02413)], there were many attempts to improve these architecture which operate direcly on point clouds in a hierarchical fashion.
+- Our main requirements are:
+  1) Speed of inference, in order to operate at a national scale.
+  2) performances in large-scale outdoor Lidar settings, on e.g. [SemanticKITTI](http://semantic-kitti.org/) and [Semantic 3D](http://semantic3d.net/) benchmarks, by opposition to e.g. the [S3DIS](https://ieeexplore.ieee.org/document/7780539/) benchmark.
+  3) performances on specific, urban classes such as buildings.
+  4) Conceptual simplicity - following a simple hierarchical structure was preferred to more complex architectures.

+**Strategy**:
+- We focused on the RandLA-Net architecture [Hu 2020](https://arxiv.org/abs/1911.11236).
+    - It was specifically conceived by authors with requirements (1) and (2) in mind.
+    - It meets requirement (2), by setting SOTA results on both Semantic3D and SemanticKITTI datasets.
+In particular, it takes the first place from the KPConv architecture by [Thomas et al. 2019](https://arxiv.org/abs/1904.08889) on Semantic3D, and is in particular superior on class `buildings`, meeting requirement (3).
+    - The official RandLA-Net implementation is ~4 times faster than KPConv on SemanticKITTI, meeting requirement (1).
+    - It is conceptually simple, basically a PointNet++ like encoder-decoder architecture, with random samplings and explicit encoding of local geometric structures.

 ## Subsampling is important to improve point cloud structure

 **Situation**:
 - Point Cloud data, and aerial Lidar data, represent rich data with a level of detail that might hinder the detection of objects with generally simple structures such as buildings and ground.
 On the other hand, smaller, more intricate objects might benefit from denser point clouds.

 - Until V3.0.*, we experimented with a RandLA-Net architecture implemented in pytorch by [aRI0U](https://github.com/aRI0U/RandLA-Net-pytorch/), which needed fixed size point cloud.
 Subsampling was thus required.
 This kind of implementation reduces flexibility and is suboptimal.
-There was nono alternative RandLa-Net implementation in pytorch that can accept different-size point clouds within the same batch.
+There was no alternative RandLa-Net implementation in pytorch that can accept different-size point clouds within the same batch.

 **Strategy**:
 - We leverage torch_geometric [GridSampling](https://pytorch-geometric.readthedocs.io/en/latest/modules/transforms.html#torch_geometric.transforms.GridSampling) and [FixedPoints](https://pytorch-geometric.readthedocs.io/en/latest/modules/transforms.html#torch_geometric.transforms.FixedPoints) to (i) simplify local point structures with a 0.25m resolution, and (ii) get a fixed size point cloud that can be fed to the mmodel.
 Grid Sampling has the effect of reducing point cloud size by around a third, with most reductions expected to occur in vegetation.